 Habitat: Spotted Lady's-thumb is a weedy plant of moist waste places to cultivated places.
 It grows from a shallow root system and as an annual, it does not produce rhizomes but reproduces from seed.

 Names: The genus Persicaria is from the Latin and meaning 'peach-like', which was a name applied a millennium ago to Knotweeds (Smartweeds) and is derived from the Latin persica for 'peach' and aria, meaning 'pertaining to', and thought to be referring to the leaves being similar to one of the peaches.
 The species, maculosa, is Latin meaning 'spotted' or 'mottled' referring to the blotch on the upper leaf surface.
 The genus Polygonum has recently been divided into several genera, one of which is Persicaria.
-This species was formerly classified as Polygonum persicaria.
-(More detail at bottom of the page.)
-The author name for the plant classification - ‘Gray’ is for Samuel Frederick Gray (1766-1828) British botanist and pharmacologist whose most important work was a Supplement to the Pharmacopoeia in 1818 and The Natural Arrangement of British Plants in 1821.

-Comparison: A Smartweed without the blotch on the leaf and which grows in a more wet environment is Water Smartweed - Persicaria amphibia (L.) Gray.
+Comparison: A Smartweed without the blotch on the leaf and which grows in a more moist environment is Water Smartweed - Persicaria amphibia (L.) Gray.
 Another that likes moist environments is Dotted Smartweed, Persicaria punctata (Elliott) Small, which is without the blotch on the leaf, the flower raceme is interrupted, nodding, and the flowers are greenish-white.

-Above: The inflorescence is one or two spike-like dense elongated racemes of small flowers, the raceme usually arching or jointed at the top.
+Below: The inflorescence is one or two spike-like dense elongated racemes of small flowers, the raceme usually arching or jointed at the top.
 The flowers are 5-parted, 1/8 inch long, with a perianth that may be greenish-white at the tip to rose at the base or entirely rose-pink.

 Below: 1st photo - The leaves have a distinct triangular to crescent shaped blotch on the upper surface.
 2nd photo - There is a sheath-like structure called an ocreolae where the flower stem attaches.
 3rd photo - There is a green to greenish-brown sheath where the leaf attaches - an ocrea.